Economic growth: FG set to review Nigeria’s Trade Policy

 “So, these are some of the challenges but most agencies have built on what they learnt and are trying to improve the quality of their products generally.”

-Ana Vinambres, Deputy Head of Project, NICOP, said work had commenced on comprehensive mapping and analysis of major existing rules and regulations which affected production, trade and competiveness within the four value chains.
+Ana Vinambres, Deputy Head of Project, NICOP, said work had commenced on comprehensive mapping and analysis of major existing rules and regulations, which affected production, trade and competitiveness within the four value chains.

 “NICOP has four value chains and three different pillars for implementation.